 It is a cool place for motorsport lovers and car enthusiasts.
 The cars for display and for sale are rare series of Ferrari, Mustang, Morgan, rare BMW collections, Mercedes Benz, and Porsche (extremely upscale version).
 The site also has a good restaurant, which only took a while to serve the dishes, but that is not a problem since you can have lunch while admiring all these luxury cars.

 Old Town Of Dusseldorf (Altstadt)

-The Old Town of Dusseldorf or the Altstadt is exciting with its row of old cafes, restaurants, and houses.
-It's a beautiful day to spend an afternoon after visiting the banks of the River Rhine.
+is exciting with its row of old cafes, restaurants, and houses.
+It’s a beautiful day to spend an afternoon after visiting the banks of the River Rhine.
 It is an ideal place to go every weekend in the city.
 In addition to eating well, drinking or talking, you can stroll on the banks of the Rhine or take a boat ride.
 There are many souvenir shops and food kiosks.
 It has great access to the Metro rail transport and you can stroll in peace because the sidewalks and streets are closed to vehicular traffic.

 You can find the Elisenbrunnen along the Friedrich Wilhelm-Platz.
 To see everything, you must begin the historic walk across the Elisenbrunnen gardens until you arrive at a small little square called the Munster Platz.
 In this little park there is a confectionery bakery that serves excellent sandwiches, sweet little square pies, glazed pastries etc.